Piatt County Community Programs

-Scholarships are available to Piatt County students pursuing careers in
+Scholarships are available to students in the Kirby Medical Center service

-standing may reapply annually and may receive the Thomas Dixon Memorial
+is in good standing may reapply annually and may receive the Thomas Dixon

-Scholarship for up to, but not to exceed, three years or six (6) semesters
+Memorial Scholarship for up to, but not to exceed, three years or six

-at an approved institution.
-Each scholarship will be at least $1,000.
+(6) semesters at an approved institution.
+Each scholarship will be at

 Kirby Medical Center is committed to progressive hospital, outpatient,